 We know these things thanks to CATSA’s new multimedia campaign, called the Real People series, which shares an important message with the travelling public: screening officers are dedicated, talented professionals with unique interests and stories.
 The campaign’s overall message is simple and clear: “Real people.
 Real passion.
 Dedicated to your security.”

 The Real People series features larger-than-life banners of screening officers at each of Canada’s eight busiest airports, as well as videos and images you can find here on the website.
-In total, 48 officers are featured in the campaign – six from each airport.
+In total, 46 officers are featured in the campaign.

 The campaign will run for a full year, with new videos, banners and social media posts released every two months, so keep checking back here for new instalments!